rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/age/index.md

   -- 3. Aggregate severities based on the INTERSECTION of both inputs severity_agg_cte AS (
     SELECT
+        COUNT(DISTINCT SEVERITY) AS severity_count,
+        CASE
+        WHEN COUNT(DISTINCT SEVERITY) = 0 THEN ' '
+        WHEN BOOL_AND(SEVERITY IN ('Fatal')) THEN 'Fatalities'
+        WHEN BOOL_AND(SEVERITY IN ('Major', 'Fatal')) AND COUNT(DISTINCT SEVERITY) = 2 THEN 'Major Injuries and Fatalities' WHEN BOOL_AND(SEVERITY IN ('Minor', 'Major')) AND COUNT(DISTINCT SEVERITY) = 2 THEN 'Minor and Major Injuries' WHEN BOOL_AND(SEVERITY IN ('Minor', 'Major', 'Fatal')) AND COUNT(DISTINCT SEVERITY) = 3 THEN 'Minor and Major Injuries, Fatalities'
-      STRING_AGG(
+        ELSE STRING_AGG(
-        DISTINCT SEVERITY,
+            DISTINCT CASE
+            WHEN SEVERITY = 'Fatal' THEN 'Fatalities'
+            WHEN SEVERITY = 'Major' THEN 'Major Injuries' WHEN SEVERITY = 'Minor' THEN 'Minor Injuries' END,
             ', '
             ORDER BY
             CASE SEVERITY
                 WHEN 'Minor' THEN 1
                 WHEN 'Major' THEN 2
                 WHEN 'Fatal' THEN 3
             END
+        )
-      ) AS severity_list,
+        END AS severity_list
-      COUNT(DISTINCT SEVERITY) AS severity_count
     FROM
         crashes.crashes
     WHERE
         MODE IN ${inputs.multi_mode_dd.value}
         AND SEVERITY IN ${inputs.multi_severity.value}
     )
 -- 4. Combine results and apply final formatting logic to each column SELECT
   CASE